Palace of Holyroodhouse history: Timeline, key events, and evolution

-Palace of Holyroodhouse Timeline
+Palace of Holyroodhouse timeline

 • 1128: King David I founded Holyrood Abbey as an Augustinian monastery at the eastern end of the Royal Mile.